-- 10% of the net sub-fund assets, if the counterparty is a credit institution in the sense of Article 41(1) f) of the Law of 17 December 2010, and - 5% of the net sub-fund assets in all other cases. - b) The total value of the securities and money market instruments of issuers in whose securities and money market instruments more than 5% of the net assets of a particular sub-fund are invested must not exceed 40% of the net sub-fund assets in question.
+• 10% of the net sub-fund assets, if the counterparty is a credit institution in the sense of Article 41(1) f) of the Law of 17 December 2010, and b) The total value of the securities and money market instruments of issuers in whose securities and money market instruments more than 5% of the net assets of a particular sub-fund are invested must not exceed 40% of the net sub-fund assets in question.
 This restriction does not apply to investments and transactions in OTC derivatives carried out with financial institutions that are subject to supervision.